 Tell personal stories

 Journalists and their readers are much more interested in the life experiences you’ve had rather than all the details about your business.
-Remember that journalists are storytellers so you need to give them a story to tell.
+Remember that journalists are story tellers, so you need to tell a story too.

 Personal stories are a great way to share things that have happened to you which have changed you, or even encouraged you to start something new i.e. a business or charity.